Skip to content

 How hard is Beinn na h-Eaglaise?

-Beinn na h-Eaglaise is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 10km with 850m of ascent and takes most walkers 3-5 hours.
+We grade Beinn na h-Eaglaise at 3/5, which puts it in moderately challenging territory.
+The usual route is around 10km with 850m of climbing; allow 3-5 hours.
 Terrain: Open hillside from the road — no path of note.

-Where do I park for Beinn na h-Eaglaise?
+Where should I park to climb Beinn na h-Eaglaise?

 Standard parking is at NG842105 near Fort William.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.